Learn wetlands conservation

 Programs & Workshops

 Contact us for more information on our Programs & Workshops

 Map our Marshes

 Did you know smaller wetlands are highly productive for a diversity of species and provide flood control and water-filtration capabilities?
-Map our Marshes offers passionate community members the technical and field skills for mapping smaller wetlands with Global Positioning System (GPS) units as well as the knowledge to upload these maps to online database.
+Map our Marshes offers passionate community members the technical and field skills for mapping smaller wetlands with Global Positioning System (GPS) units as well as the knowledge to upload these maps to an online database.

 As users of the environment, we need to know what ecosystems are in our backyards to help determine conservation mandates as development continues at a rapid pace across BC.
 Map our Marshes courses teach community members how to track changes to wetland landscapes through GPS education, which lays the foundation for habitat protection and conservation.
-This one-day introduction to GPS skills leaves participants feeling empowered, connected to a language of technology and supported by BCWF trainers in their future stewardship endeavours.
+This one-day introduction to GPS skills leaves participants feeling empowered, connected to a language of technology, and supported by BCWF trainers in their future stewardship endeavours.

 Check out our 2020 Map our Marshes courses:

 Learn technical skills to steward your own wetland.